2002 Macau Grand Prix: Warm-up

 A 20-minute warm-up session was held on the morning of the race.
-Montin set the session's fastest lap of 2 minutes, 14.494 seconds.
+Montin set the session's fastest lap of 2:14.494.
 Karthikeyan was four-hundredths of a second slower in second and Carbone was third.
 Kataoka was fourth-fastest; his fellow Japanese Kogure was fifth and Doornbos sixth.
 Kerr was seventh-quickest, Costa eighth and the Japanese duo of Ide and Hiranaka were ninth and tenth.

 Race

-Sunday's race was divided into two aggregate legs lasting a total of 30 laps.
-The first 15-lap leg was held in the morning and the results of that leg determined the starting order of the second with the winner starting from pole position.
-Afterwards, a five-hour interval was observed to allow for the intervening support races to occur.
-The second 15-lap leg took place later in the afternoon.
-The overall winner of the Grand Prix was the driver who won the second leg provided they had completed all 30 laps in the shortest possible time.
+Sunday's race was divided into two aggregate legs totalling 30 laps.
+The first 15-lap leg took place in the morning, and the results determined the starting order for the second leg, with the winner starting from pole position.
+Following that, a five-hour break was observed to allow for the intervening support races.
+Later in the afternoon, the second 15-lap leg began.
+The driver who completed all 30 laps in the quickest time won overall.

 Leg 1

-The start of the first leg was scheduled for 10:20 Macau Standard Time (UTC+08:00) on 17 November but it was delayed for five minutes due to several incidents during the Macau Asian Formula 2000 Challenge round that made the track dirty.
-When it did begin in dry and cloudy conditions, Gommendy overtook Montin for the lead as the field approached Mandarin Oriental Bend for the first time.
-A slow start dropped Kovalainen to fifth as Gommendy lost the lead to Montin on the outside into Lisboa corner.
-Gommendy then made a minor error and allowed Matsuura into second.
-At Lisboa turn, Hiranaka appeared to lightly hit the wall and ricocheted into Pla's path.
-Pla swerved to avoid him but had no space to negotiate through and crashed.
-That caught out Pavlović, Derlot, Courtney, Van Der Merwe, Merszei and Kataoka.
-The safety car was deployed and track marshals worked to move the wrecked cars that were involved in the accident.
-Costa made a pit stop during the second lap as the rest of the field drove behind the safety car at reduced speed until it was withdrawn at the conclusion of the fourth lap.
+The start of the first leg scheduled for 10:20 Macau Standard Time (UTC+08:00) on 17 November was delayed for five minutes due to several incidents during the Macau Asian Formula 2000 Challenge round that made the track dirty.
+When it did start in dry and cloudy weather, Gommendy took the lead from Montin as the field approached Mandarin Oriental Bend for the first time.
+A slow start dropped Kovalainen to fifth, as Gommendy lost the lead to Montin on the outside into Lisboa corner.
+Gommendy then made a minor error, allowing Matsuura to take second.
+Hiranaka appeared to lightly strike the wall and ricochet into Pla's path at the Lisboa turn.
+Pla swerved to avoid him but ran out of space and crashed, catching out Pavlovi, Derlot, Courtney, Van Der Merwe, Merszei, and Kataoka.
+The safety car was deployed, and track marshals worked to move the wrecked cars involved in the accident.
+Costa made a pit stop on lap two, while the rest of the field drove slowly behind the safety car until it was withdrawn at the end of the fourth lap.